OpenSourceEconomics/respy/doc/source/tutorial.rst

 =======     ======      ==========================
 Key         Value       Interpretation
 =======     ======      ==========================
-flag        bool        flag to use parallel executable procs       int         number of processors
+flag        bool        flag to use parallelism procs       int         number of processors
 =======     ======      ==========================